oskariorg/oskari-docs/md/documentation/backend/upgrade_scripts.md

  script will result in a migration error.
 - Don't link tables between migration modules.
 Modules are considered to be standalone and constraints between them are likely to cause problems.
+- Be very careful when doing updates to database content.
+Other than registering new bundles to portti_bundle almost any content-related updated should be done in an application module.
+F.ex. adding bundles to views etc are application specific updates.

 ## DO's